-The Fund may invest in any type of investment instrument permitted by Illinois law, as described in Chapter 40 of the Illinois Compiled Statutes, 40 ILCS 5/1-113.1 through 113.40.
+The Fund may invest in any type of investment instrument permitted by Illinois law, as described in Chapter 40 of the Illinois Compiled Statutes, 40 ILCS 5/1-113.1 through 113.4a.
 Permitted investment instruments include, but are not limited to:

 - 1. Interest bearing direct obligations of the United States of America. - 2.
 Interest bearing obligations to the extent that they are fully guaranteed or insured as to payment of principal and interest by the United States of America. - 3.
 Interest bearing bonds, notes, debentures, or other similar obligations of agencies of the United States of America.
-For the purposes of this section, "Agencies of the United States of America" include:
+For the purposes of this section, "Agencies of the United States of America" include: - a.

-- a.
 The Federal National Mortgage Association and the Student Loan Marketing Association - b.
-Federal Land Banks, Federal Intermediate Credit Banks, Federal Farm Credit Banks, and any other entity authorized to issue direct debt obligations of the United States of America under the Farm Credit Act of 1971 - c.
+Federal Land Banks, Federal Intermediate Credit Banks, Federal Farm Credit Banks, and any other entity authorized to issue direct debt obligations of the United States of America under the Farm Credit Act of 1971 or amendments to that Act

+- c.
 Federal Home Loan Banks and the Federal Home Loan Mortgage Corporation - d.
-Any agency created by act of Congress that is authorized to issue direct debt obligations of the United States of America. - 4.
+Any agency created by Act of Congress that is authorized to issue direct debt obligations of the United States of America. - 4.
 Interest bearing savings accounts or certificates of deposit, issued by federally chartered banks or savings and loan associations, or by State of Illinois chartered banks or savings and loan associations, to the extent that the deposits are insured by agencies or instrumentalities of the federal government. - 5.
 Interest bearing bonds of the State of Illinois. - 6.
-Pooled interest bearing accounts managed by the Illinois Public Treasurer's Investment Pool in accordance with the deposit of state moneys act.
-Interest bearing bonds or tax anticipation warrants of any county, township, or municipal corporation of the State of Illinois. - 7.
-Direct obligations of the State of Israel. - 8.
+Pooled interest bearing accounts managed by the Illinois Public Treasurer's Investment Pool in accordance with the Deposit of State Moneys act, interest bearing funds or pooled accounts of the Illinois Metropolitan Investment Funds, and interest bearing funds or pooled accounts managed, operated, and administered by banks, subsidiaries of banks, or subsidiaries of bank holding companies in accordance with the law of the State of Illinois. - 7.
+Interest bearing bonds or tax anticipation warrants of any county, township, or municipal corporation of the State of Illinois. - 8.
+Direct obligations of the State of Israel. - 9.
 Money Market Mutual Funds managed by investment companies that are registered under the Federal Investment Company Act of 1940 and the Illinois Securities Law of 1953 and are diversified, open-ended management investment companies; provided that the portfolio of the money market mutual fund is limited to: - a.
 Bonds, notes, certificates of indebtedness, treasury bills, or other securities that are guaranteed by the full faith and credit of the United States of America as to principal and interest. - b.
-Bonds, notes, debentures, or other similar obligations of the United States of America or its agencies. - 9.
-Not to exceed 10% of the portfolio, separate accounts that are managed by life insurance companies authorized to transact business in Illinois and are comprised of diversified portfolios consisting of common or preferred stock, bonds or money market instruments or mutual funds that meet the requirements as outlined in item 10 below. - 10.
-In addition to the items listed above, a pension fund with net assets of \$2,500,000 or more may invest a portion of its net assets in mutual funds that meet the following requirements:
+Bonds, notes, debentures, or other similar obligations of the United States of America or its agencies. - c.
+Short term obligations of corporations organized in the United States with assets exceeding \$400,000,000, provided that i) the obligations mature no later than 180 days from the date of purchase, ii) at the time of purchase, the obligations are rated by at least 2 standard national rating services at one of their 3 highest classifications, and iii) the obligations held by the mutual fund do not exceed 10% of the corporation's outstanding obligations. - 10.
+Separate accounts that are managed by life insurance companies authorized to transact business in Illinois and are comprised of diversified portfolios consisting of common or preferred stock, bonds or money market instruments or mutual funds that meet the following requirements: